Cornell-AutoBoat/Artificial-Intelligence/README.md

 # Artificial-Intelligence
 Code for the ASV's decision-making.
-Boat brains.
+Boat brains!

 ## Changing the code
 To make changes to the code, clone the repo by selecting '<> Code' and copying the HTTPS link.
 Open VSCode, select 'Clone Git Repository...', copy the link, and follow the instructions.